coderbolu/workflow/README.md

 Don't mix units i.e do not use px, rem. em in one code.

 Core principles of responsive design:
-Flexible,fluid layout (flexbox ,or grid layout)
+1. Flexible,fluid layout (flexbox ,or grid layout).
+2. Flexible images and media query; images should scale within the grid and not overflow.

+Approaches to web design